MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 ---
 # Modernize your apps and data

-When your cloud adoption journey includes modernization, you'll be <!--DON'T USE: refactoring, rearchitecting, and rebuilding--> your apps and data.
-Modernization will help you achieve benefits like boost app innovation, increase agility, and accelerate developer velocity.
+When your cloud adoption journey includes modernization, you'll be repackaging, redesigning, and rebuilding your apps and data.
+Modernization will help you achieve benefits like boosting app innovation, increasing agility, and accelerating developer velocity.

-## Refactor apps and databases for speed and productivity
+## Repackage apps and databases for speed and productivity

-Refactor or repackage apps when you want to make minimal changes and ensure they connect easily to Azure.
-For example, you might want to <!--refactor--> relational databases directly into a cloud database service like Azure SQL Database.
+When you want to make minimal changes and ensure they connect easily to Azure, repackage your apps and databases.
+For example, you might want to reposition relational databases directly into a cloud database service like Azure SQL Database.

-## Rearchitect apps and databases for cloud scalability and productivity
+## Redesign apps and databases for cloud scalability and productivity

-Rearchitect apps and databases when you want to modify and extend app functionality and code to optimize for cloud scalability.
+Redesign apps and databases when you want to modify and extend app functionality and code to optimize for cloud scalability.
 For example, break down monolithic apps into groups of microservices that work together and scale easily.

 ## Rebuild with cloud-native technologies to accelerate developer velocity

-Rebuild when you need to re-create an app using Azure cloud solutions.
 Consider rebuilding if your existing apps have limited functionality or lifespan.
+Re-create your apps using Azure cloud solutions.

 Modernization is a continuous process that involves significant organizational change management spanning people, process, and technology.
 Taking a holistic approach helps you navigate the journey successfully and helps ensure that your organization realizes new benefits—including efficiency, agility, and scale, after your workloads are running in the cloud.